Display Stream Compression: History

 DSC version 1.2 was released on 27 January 2016 and is included in version 1.4 of the DisplayPort standard; DSC version 1.2a was released on 18 January 2017.
-The update includes native encoding of 4:2:2 and 4:2:0 formats in pixel containers, 14/16 bits per color, and minor modifications to the encoding algorithm.
+The update includes native encoding of 4:2:2 and 4:2:0 formats in six-pixel containers, 14/16 bits per color, and minor modifications to the encoding algorithm.
+The specification for DSC version 1.2b was published on 12 August 2021, with VESA's website claiming that DisplayPort 1.4a was the first iteration to take advantage of the new version.
+DSC 1.2b (2021) introduced only editorial corrections, so most implementations remain based on DSC 1.2a, which VESA still lists as the latest public version.

 On 4 January 2017, HDMI 2.1 was announced which supports up to 10K resolution and uses DSC 1.2 for video that is higher than 8K resolution with 4:2:0 chroma subsampling.